 Israel has a technologically advanced market economy with substantial, though diminishing, government participation.
 It depends on imports of crude oil, grains and other raw materials.
-Despite limited natural resources, Israel has intensively developed its agricultural and industrial sectors over the past 20 years.
-Israel imports substantial quantities of grain, but is largely self-sufficient in other agricultural products.
+Despite limited land and water resources, Israel has intensively developed its agricultural and industrial sectors over the past 20 years.
+Israel imports substantial quantities of grain, but is largely self-sufficient in most other agricultural products.

 High-tech exports fuelled Israel’s high economic growth in the 1990s, reaching a high of 7.4 per cent in 2000 before slowing in subsequent years.
-In the last five years the economy has grown steadily, and continuing strong foreign investment, tax revenue, and private consumption levels have helped the economy recover quickly from shocks such as the conflict with Hizballah in 2006.
-Recent forecasts estimate that the Israeli economy will grow between 3-3.5 per cent year-on-year in the next two years (2014,2015).
-GDP growth was 3.3 per cent in 2013.
+Recent forecasts estimate that the Israeli economy will grow by around 3.25 per cent in 2016 and 2017.
+GDP growth was over 2 per cent in 2015.

 The key industries driving the Israeli economy are ICT and oil and gas, with Israel’s IT market one of the most developed in the world, shaped by a sophisticated system of major global investors, start-ups and universities engaged in industry research.
-Google’s June 2013 purchase for US$1 billion of Waze, the Israeli instant navigator software maker, shows to what extent Israeli technology has become globally relevant.
+Google’s June 2013 purchase for US$1 billion of Waze, the Israeli instant navigator software maker, shows the extent to which Israeli technology has become globally relevant.
 For information on doing business and opportunities in Israel please see the Austrade website.

-Australia is a long-standing supporter of a negotiated, two-state solution to the Israel-Palestinian issue.
+Australia is a long-standing supporter of a negotiated two-state solution to the Israel-Palestinian issue.
 While the parties search for a solution, our aid is helping to build the capacity of Palestinian individuals and institutions to take on the responsibilities of a Palestinian state, maintaining enablers of economic growth, and keeping disadvantaged Palestinians out of poverty through social protection and the promotion of business opportunities.
 Since 2010-2011, Australia has invested over $285 million in development assistance to the Palestinian Territories.
 The main pillars of our aid are five-year funding commitments (2011-2016) to the Palestinian Authority and the UN Relief and Works Agency for Palestinian Refugees in the Near East (UNRWA), and a longstanding civil society program valued at $36 million (2009-2015), with a new phase valued at more than $40 million to commence in 2016.

 The Palestinian Territories experience high levels of unemployment, food insecurity and aid dependency.
-Around 26 per cent of Palestinians were out of work in 2013 (up from 23 per cent in 2012) and over a third of Palestinians, 1.57 million people, cannot meet basic food needs.
-Without aid, an additional 185,000 people, half of them children, would be food insecure.
-Humanitarian and economic conditions are particularly dire in the Gaza strip, where unemployment has reached 40 per cent and well over half of Gaza’s youth are out of work.
+Around 27 per cent of Palestinians were out of work in 2014 (up from 23 per cent in 2012) and over a third of Palestinians cannot meet basic food needs.
+Without aid, an additional 209,000 people, would be food insecure.
+Humanitarian and economic conditions are particularly dire in the Gaza strip, where unemployment is more than 50 per cent.
 Australian aid focuses on: